Hayleycoding/Today-I-learned/TIL.md

 Today I completed some more of HTML on FCC.
 I am on 259/276.
 I am hoping I can get this finished tomorrow and start on CSS.
 I am really excited for that and to see how much I can imporve my website.
 I have felt some imposter syndrome today, worried about how I don't have as much time as everyone else but I am not going to stop.

+Tuesday 9th December

+I didn't get the HTML complete but I am so close.
+I have a lot more time tomorrow so I am hoping to get a good few hours in.
+Today I learnt about more ways to make websites accessible including, aria-hidden, aria-describedby.